Blendify/blender-manual/trunk/blender_docs/manual/physics/soft_body/examples.rst

 Under *Soft Body Cache* change the start and end values to your start and end frames.
 In this case 1 and 150.
-Now, to test if everything is working, you can take a cache step of 5 or 10, but for the final animation it's better to reduce it to 1, to cache everything.
+Now, to test if everything is working, you can take a cache step of 5 or 10, but for the final animation it is better to reduce it to 1, to cache everything.

 When finished, your physics panel should look like this: